Online Escrow Fraud Questions & Answers

 - Be wary of a seemingly terrific deal.
 Scammers post online classified ads and offer items via online auction with very low prices.
 Remember, these so-called "deals" are just the hook to get you to use a phony escrow company site.

 A. If you think you've fallen victim to an online escrow scam, you should file a complaint with the California Department of Business Oversight.
 Complaint forms can be found at www.dbo.ca.gov, or call 1-866-275-2677 to have a complaint form sent to you.

 You should also file a complaint with the Internet Crime Complaint Center (IC3) by going to http://www.ic3.gov.
 The IC3 is a partnership between the FBI and the National White Collar Crime Center created to address fraud committed over the Internet.

 If you've given personal information such as your bank account or credit card number to a fraudulent Internet escrow company, you need to take steps to resolve potential identity theft-related problems.
-The California Department of Consumer Affairs' Office of Privacy Protection offers information about what to do if you believe you may be a victim of identity theft: http://www.privacy.ca.gov/cover/identitytheft.htm.
+The California Department of Justice's Office of the Attorney General offers information about what to do if you believe you may be a victim of identity theft: https://www.oag.ca.gov/idtheft.